2devs-team/reactter/README.md

 ```

 > **RECOMMENDED:**
-> Name class with `Context` suffix, for easy locatily
+> Name class with `Context` suffix, for easy locatily.

 ### Using `UseState` hook